 According to the CDC, men are about 40% more likely than women to develop skin cancer.
 “Men also tend to present later in life than women, and their cancers are more likely to be deadly and more advanced when they finally are caught,” said Dr. Steve.

-Also, he points out, depending on the occupation, many male-oriented jobs have us out there in the sun, from landscaping and farming to construction and transportation, and this added exposure puts men at added risk.
+- Many male-oriented jobs are in the sun, from landscaping and farming to construction and transportation.
+This added exposure puts men at added risk.